Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for three-cell networks with asymmetric inputs

 \subsection{Eigenvalue structure}

-Let $N$ be a three-cell network with asymmetric inputs and $f^N$ an admissible coupled cell system for $N$.
-The Jacobian matrix of $f^N$ at the origin is a $3\times 3$ matrix determined by the adjacency matrices of $N$ and the first derivatives of $f$ at the origin.
-Recall (\ref{eq_Jac}).
-It follows, in particular, that the Jacobian matrix has constant row-sum, say $\upsilon$, which is an eigenvalue of such matrix and $(1,1,1)$ is an eigenvector corresponding to it.
+Let ${\mathcal{N}}$ be a three-cell network with asymmetric inputs and $f^{\mathcal{N}}$ an admissible coupled cell system for ${\mathcal{N}}$.
+Recalling (\ref{eq_Jac}), we have that the Jacobian matrix of $f^{\mathcal{N}}$ at the origin is a $3\times 3$ matrix determined by the adjacency matrices of ${\mathcal{N}}$ and the first derivatives of $f$ at the origin.
+It follows, in particular, that the Jacobian matrix has constant row-sum, say $\upsilon$, which is an eigenvalue of such matrix and $(1,1,1)$ is a corresponding eigenvector.
+For completeness, we collect in Proposition~\ref{Prop:eigen_reg_matrix} the possible eigenvalue structures of a general $3\times 3$ matrix with constant row sum.

-\begin{rem} Observe that, for networks with one asymmetric input, as a special case of (\ref{eq_Jac}), the Jacobian matrix of $f^N$ at the origin is $J_f^N= f_0 \mbox{Id}_3+ f_1 A_1$ which has eigenvalues given by $f_0+\mu f_1$, where $\mu$ runs through the eigenvalues of the adjacency matrix $A_1$.
-Table~\ref{tab:val13cell} lists, up to ODE-equivalence, the minimal connected networks with three cells and one asymmetric input and the eigenvalues and eigenvectors of their adjacency matrices. $\Diamond$ \end{rem}

-\begin{rem} The minimal network in Figure~\ref{fig:rep_min} represents the unique ODE-class of minimal three-cell networks with six asymmetric inputs~\cite{ADS20}.
-The Jacobian matrix of $f^N$ at the origin for such network has the form $J_f^N= f_0 \mbox{Id}_3+ \sum_{i=1}^6 f_i A_i$, where $A_i$, for $i=1, \ldots, 6$ are the network adjacency matrices.
-From the results of Aguiar, Dias and Soares~\cite{ADS20}, we know that the six adjacency matrices $A_i$ plus the $3 \times 3$ identity matrix generate the linear space of the $3\times 3$ matrices with constant row sum.
-It follows then that, besides the valency eigenfunction, the other eigenvalues of $J_f^N$ are generically arbitrary and simple.
-Thus there exists an open set of generic functions $f$ where the eigenvalues of the Jacobian matrix are distinct and real. $\Diamond$ \end{rem}